UKHomeOffice/playbook/index.md

 id: index
 ---

-The playbook includes principles teams should follow to design, build, run and retire Home Office products.
+The playbook includes tools and tasks to help teams to be product-centred.

 <!-- 1.
 Understand the problem you're trying to solve
 [Read more about principle 1](https://ukhomeoffice.github.io/playbook/problem/)-->